jishi/node-sonos-http-api/README.md

 Service options: apple, spotify, deezer, library

 Type options for apple, spotify, and deezer: album, song, station Station plays a Pandora like artist radio station for a specified artist name.
-Apple Music also supports song titles.
+Apple Music also supports song titles and artist name + song title.

 Type options for library: album, song, load
 Load performs an initial load or relaod of the local Sonos music library.
 The music library will also get loaded the first time that the library service is used if the load command has not been issued before.

 Search terms for song for all services: artist name, song title, artist name + song title Search terms for album for all services: artist name, album title, artist name + album title